DigvijaySinghjr/flight-and-search-sevice/README.md

 }

-- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute

+`npx sequelize db:migrate`

+## DB Design
+  -Airplane Table
+  -Flight
+  -Airport
+  -Ciity

+  -A flight belongs to an airplane can be used in multiple flights -A city has many airports but one airports belong to  a city
+  - One airport can have many flights, but a different flight belongs to one airport

+  -